semiuniversal/aidamatic/README.md

 aida-start
 ```

-This wizard will bring up Taiga, prompt for credentials, bind your identity, create/select a Kanban project, and start the AIDA Bridge.
+This wizard will bring up Taiga, prompt for credentials (not stored), bind your identity, create/select a Kanban project, and start the AIDA Bridge in the background.
+It detects if services are already running and lets you abort.

 Control:
 - aida-stop: stops the bridge and Taiga stack